 The Retail and Hospitality Certificate provides a supportive environment in which students receive skills training and information in preparation for entry level positions in the retail or hospitality industries.
 Instructional strategies include, but are not limited to, lecture, classroom discussion, demonstrations, experiential learning and practice.

 The first placement is two (2) weeks in duration, in either the retail or hospitality sector.
-Location of the practicum is at the discretion of the program faculty.
+Location of the work experience is at the discretion of the program faculty.
 The goal of this placement is to allow the student and instructor(s) to identify skill strengths and sector focus.
-Practicums 2 and 3 are each five (5) weeks in length and are in either the retail foods or hospitality sectors.
-The twelve (12) weeks of practicum placements allow students to benefit from a realistic and practical exposure to the workplace.
-Retail and Hospitality Careers Certificate faculty work closely with students to determine strengths and abilities when choosing practicum sites.
-Faculty also provide ongoing support to students during work practicum placements.
+Work Experiences 2 and 3 are each five (5) weeks in length and are in either the retail foods or hospitality sectors.
+The twelve (12) weeks of work experience placements allow students to benefit from a realistic and practical exposure to the workplace.
+Retail and Hospitality Careers Certificate faculty work closely with students to determine strengths and abilities when choosing work experience sites.
+Faculty also provide ongoing support to students during work experience placements.

 Instruction is delivered for certification in FOODSAFE Level 1™, First Aid/CPR training, WHMIS and Serving It Right™.

-Experiential learning and ongoing practice of skills occur throughout the program, on campus, in the teaching lab/classroom, during industry tours, as well as during the work placement practicums in the retail and hospitality careers.
+Experiential learning and ongoing practice of skills occur throughout the program, on campus, in the teaching lab/classroom, during industry tours, as well as during the work experience placements in the retail and hospitality careers.

 Students participate in two formal planning meetings and an exit interview with program faculty.
 The planning meetings assist students in identifying strengths, areas of improvement, areas requiring further improvement, and suggest strategies for success.
 The exit interview reviews students’ success, expectations, and outcomes.
 Students’ attendance at the planning meeting is mandatory, and students may choose to invite family, and/or support persons to participate in their meeting.